BreloomBoom/une-placements/README.md

 Add a text file in csv format where the column ____ is ____
 - 1: School Name
-- 2: Capacity for the School
+- 2: Capacity for Year 4
+- 3: Capacity for Year 5
-- 3: 'M' if Metro and 'R' if Rural
+- 4: 'M' if Metro and 'R' if Rural

 ## Adding Pathways